raysan5/rres/README.md

 On `rres` creation, `rres` packer could create an additional resource chunk of type `RRES_DATA_DIRECTORY` containing data about the processed input files.
 It could be useful in some cases, for example to relate the input filename directly to the generated resource(s) id and also to extract the data in a similar file structure to the original input one.

-Every resource chunk is divided in two part: `rresResourceChunkInfo` + `rresResourceData`.
+Every resource chunk is divided in two parts: `rresResourceChunkInfo` + `rresResourceData`.

 ### Resource Chunk Info: `rresResourceChunkInfo`